Table of Contents

 Two important points when considering your exercise needs include:

-- Your current nutrient imbalances – exercise, especially strenuous exercise, may further contribute to nutrient imbalances.
+- Your current nutrient imbalances – exercise, especially strenuous exercise, may further contribute to further nutrient imbalances.

 Stress is as old as humanity; however, we have managed to bring mental stress to completely new levels in the 20th and 21st century.
 We have forgotten our connection to nature and how all nature reacts to stress.